 Students withdrawing from a course before the end of the first week will have the course removed from their transcript.
 Students should be aware that any attendance and record of the course on the transcript will be removed for any course dropped during this add/drop period.
 Students who withdraw or are withdrawn from any course after add/drop period but prior to the last week of the course will receive a "W" for any dropped course on their transcripts.
 Students that withdraw or are withdrawn from any courses during the last week of a course will receive a "WF" grade for any dropped course on their transcripts.
-"W" grades are also issued to externship students that are unable to fulfill their required hours during the externship course but who have registered for the next externship course in order to fulfill the remaining hours.
+"W" grades are also issued to externship students that are unable to fulfill their required hours during the externship course in order to fulfill the remaining hours.